 It is now possible and lucrative to buy and sell local services, thanks to the interactive Internet services of today and to the emergence of a worldwide digital connectivity between people and businesses and between devices, data and procedures.

 As a result, global import and export businesses have recently been increasing their international buying and selling activities, especially in financial, computer, management and architectural services.

 On the one hand, exporting and importing goods help businesses become more competitive and, on the other, export import businesses increase their capacity to produce goods and services.

 The Canadian major destinations for services exports by country are United States, United Kingdom, France, China and Germany while the Canadian major destinations for services imports by country are United States, United Kingdom, Hong Kong, France and Mexico.

-Canadian services exports and imports that include commercial services, travel services, personal and business, transportation services by air, water or land and government services.
+Canadian services exports and imports that include commercial services, personal and business travel services, transportation services by air, water or land or government services.

-In the early 1800s, a progressive Montreal merchant class was already involved in commercial export and import business.
+In the early 1800s, a progressive Montreal merchant class was already involved in commercial export and import businesses.

 Export and import businesses that, over the years, have evolved from the forestry and agricultural products of the past to the products and services of today.

-For any kind of information regarding export import businesses, you may wish to visit and explore the following Provincial and Federal Government sites dedicated to export and import business.
+For any kind of information regarding export import businesses, you may wish to visit and explore our Municipal, Provincial and Federal Government sites dedicated to export and import business.